johnwcowan/r7rs-work/CoreSexps.md

     followed by optional exponent (`E` followed by sign followed by digits).
     Either the decimal point or the exponent can be omitted but not both.

-  * Symbols: lower-case letter
-    optionally followed by sequence of lower-case letters and digits.
+  * Symbols: lower-case ASCII letter optionally followed by sequence of lower-case ASCII letters and ASCII digits.
     Alternatively, any characters surrounded by vertical bars.
 The only escapes are `\\` and `\|`

   * Strings:  Enclosed in double quotes.
 The only escapes are `\"` and `\\`.